-He is an advocate of child safety and served on the Texas Child Fatality Review Committee as an expert in forensic medicine.
-Dr. Peerwani is also an advocate of human rights and serves as a forensic advisor for Physicians for Human Rights with completed assignments in Rwanda, Bosnia, Indonesia, Cyprus, Afghanistan, Iraq, and Israel for genocide and human rights violations under the auspices of the United Nations Tribunal.
+As an advocate of human rights and a forensic advisor for Physicians for Human Rights, Dr. Peerwani has carried out assessments in Afghanistan, Bosnia, Cyprus, Indonesia, Iraq, Israel, and Rwanda for genocide and human rights violations under the auspices of United Nations tribunals.

 Dr. Peerwani is an advocate of child safety and served on the Texas Child Fatality Review Committee as an expert in forensic medicine.
 He is academically affiliated with the University of North Texas Health Science Center, Wesleyan University, and American University of Science and Technology.

 Dr. Nizam Peerwani is a graduate of the American University of Beirut.
 He completed his residency in pathology at Baylor University Medical Center in Dallas, and is board-certified in clinical, anatomic, and forensic pathology.